TripleSevenPlusThree/ob-note/note/技能总结/Excel.md

 	4. Correlation
 	5. Big-piture and detail-oriented thinking

+- What is the root cause of the problem?
+	- Asking "Why?" to reveal the root cause

+- What are the gaps in our process?
 	- Gap analysis
 		- A method for examinning and evaluating how a process works currently in order to get where you want to be in the future

+- What did we not consider before?
+	-